magicmq/pyspigot-documentation/docs/managers/bukkit/messaging.md

 - `unregisterListeners(script)`: Unregister all plugin message listeners belonging to a script.
     - `script`: The script whose plugin message listeners should be unregistered

-???+ note

-    When a script/project is stopped, all its plugin message listeners are automatically unregistered.
-You do not need to unregister them yourself.

 #### Receiving a player count message

 Suppose a plugin message was sent with the type "PlayerCount", a message type which can be used to fetch the player count of another server on the proxy: `sendBungeeMessage(player 'PlayerCount', 'server1')`.
 We expect to receive a reply stating the number of players on the server "server1".